haberdashPI/vscode-move-cursor-by-argument/README.md

 ## Limitations

-While this extension is quite usable, to keep things simple, it leverages only the built-in APIs for interacting with brackets and syntax.
+While this extension is quite usable, to keep things simple it leverages only the built-in APIs for interacting with brackets and syntax.
 This leads to some unfortunate drawbacks: